naorlivne/dcos-docs/1.10/cli/uninstall.md

 ## <a name="unixlinuxosx"></a>Unix, Linux, and macOS

 1. Delete the hidden `.dcos` directory.
-This will delete the configuration files for your DC/OS services.
+This will delete the configuration files for your DC/OS CLI connections.

     ```bash
     rm -rf ~/.dcos